Venture-Models/Venture-ADMIN/CONTRIBUTING.md

 So long it follows the Contributing Guide

 #### Q: What Can I __Not__ Contribute?
-A: Anything that violates Roblox's rules (as in, anything that could get Venture: ADMIN or games using Venture: ADMIN in trouble) is not allowed for obvious reasons.
+A: Anything that violates Roblox's rules (As in, Anything that could get Venture: ADMIN or games using Venture: ADMIN in trouble) is not allowed for obvious reasons.
-Additionally, please do not submit any form of obfuscated, malicious or unreadable code.
+Additionally, please do not submit any form of obfuscated, malicious, overcomplicated or unreadable code.

 #### Q: Who's in charge of handling pull requests (PRs)?
 A: The Venture Models Team or Venture: ADMIN community maintainers are responsible for the final approval and merging of PRs, and the publishing of releases from time to time.